Mamiololo01/Scalable_serverless_App_with_Python_AWS_Lambda/README.md

 We are going to ‘author from scratch’, give our function a name, select our run-time as ‘Python 3.7’, leave the architecture as default as well as the Lambda default permissions, which we are going to configure for our use-case in the next step.
 Finally, we click “Create function’.

 <img width="1233" alt="Screenshot 2023-03-31 at 09 27 37" src="https://user-images.githubusercontent.com/67044030/229107332-3bc2a60a-a0c2-4448-9749-58b9358d2433.png">

+Step 2: Assigning Permissions to our Lambda

+Now that we’ve created our function, we need to ensure that he will have the permissions needed to create and SQS queue when the Lambda is triggered.
+To do this, we can click the ‘configuration’ sub-menu link.